1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 If you now want to use Volcano type nozzles, I highly recommend to only use high quality nozzles, like the [**original E3D Volcano nozzles**](https://e3d-online.com/products/volcano-nozzles)!

+---

+### MOD: Special Kind Of Nozzles

+In the following I'll mention some nozzles which are made from different material than the regular nozzles which are made from 100% brass.

+---

+#### Hardened Steel / Tungsten Carbide
-If you're about to print *highly abrasive* types of filament, like "wood" or "glow in the dark" PLA for example, get yourself a hardened steel nozzle,  a tungsten carbide nozzle or a brass nozzle with a ruby tip, as regular brass nozzles will be worn out in no time.
+If you're about to print *highly abrasive* types of filament, like "wood" or "glow in the dark" PLA for example, get yourself a hardened steel nozzle,  a tungsten carbide nozzle, as regular brass nozzles will be worn out in no time.
 The following picture shows an "E3D Nozzle X" hardened steel nozzle (*Attention: I'm showing a V6 type here instead of a Volcano though as I currently don't have a Volcano "NozzleX" nozzle!*).

 ![E3D Nozzle X](../assets/images/V6_nozzleX_web.jpg)

+!!! warning "Don't Do Cold Pulls"

+    When using this kind of nozzle, it's said by the manufacturers that one shouldn't do cold pulls for cleaning the nozzle as that might harm the coating in the inside of the nozzle!

+---

+### Ruby Tip Nozzles
+Ruby tip nozzles can also be used for highly abrasive filament.
+They're still made from brass, but they have a tiny ruby at the tip which is harder and therefore doesn't wear out.

+(..pic..)

+---

+#### CHT High Flow Nozzles
 If you're planning on printing on much higher speeds and need a higher flowrate than a regular nozzle can offer in this stock hotend setup, you can get yourself a "CHT high flow" nozzle.
 These ones have a special designed copper inlet in the shaft of the nozzle, which splits up the filament in three parts which then results in a much higher flowrate.
 The following picture shows this kind of design at a cheap CHT nozzle clone (*Attention: I'm showing a V6 type here instead of a Volcano though as I currently don't have a Volcano "CHT" nozzle!*).

 ![CHT clone](../assets/images/V6_CHTclone_web.jpg)

-*Whichever kind of nozzle you decide to get - always make sure to choose an E3D ***Volcano*** type of nozzle!*

 ---